How do YouTube custom thumbnails impact your click through rate? And when is click through rate important and when isn’t it?

 Throughout our series on custom thumbnails for YouTube, we’ve focused on the essentials of how to create thumbnails that people will click on, but what is the end result?
 That is the click through rate.
 It is one of the newest and most powerful analytics on YouTube, but it can be downright confusing and detrimental to the growth of your channel if not understood properly.
 Lots of creators get fixated on the CTR number and often compare themselves to other channels or to what YouTube is telling them is a good number.
 So when is click through important and when isn’t it?

-In simple terms, click through rate is the number of thumbnail impressions, or how many times your thumbnail is seen on YouTube, divided by the number of times someone clicked on that thumbnail to view your video.
+In simple terms, click through rate is the number of clicks, divided by the number of thumbnail impressions, or how many times your thumbnail is seen on YouTube.

 For example, if your thumbnail is seen 1,000 times on YouTube and 100 people click on it, that's a click through rate of 10%.
 Now that all sounds simple, but it gets pretty messy pretty quickly because it's quite complex to count all of these impressions.
 YouTube themselves admit they don't count every time a thumbnail is seen - for example, when it appears on an external website, through an email, or a push notification, of if less than 50% of a thumbnail is seen on screen.

 So, when it comes to YouTube analytics, your click through rate, and your views, the math will never add up.
 This is, of course, beyond your control.
 If the numbers don't add up, just be aware that there is a margin of error.

 What is a Good Click Through Rate?